SaadOcloud/SaadOcloud/README.md

 ## My Python Development Course
 - [Python Backend Show with Saad Fareed](https://www.youtube.com/channel/UCB5JukXadSvscRtCI0JfGmw)

-### I'm a Python Developer, Teacher and Researcher!
+### I'm a MERN STACK Developer, Teacher and Researcher!
-- 🔭 I’m currently working as Backend Engineer @Turingcom.
+- 🔭 I’m currently working as Backend Engineer @OcloudSolutions.
 - 🌱 I’m currently expanding my knowledge in DevOps.
 - 👯 I’m looking to collaborate with other content creators and developers.
 - 📢 Love to teach and inspire students.
 Taught over more then 500 students.